-When I started researching options for where to eat vegan food in Reykjavik, I honestly wasn’t expecting much from a nation that eats puffin, shark and whale.
-But there is nothing I love more than being proven wrong about something, and Reykjavik emerged quickly as one of the most vegan-friendly places I have ever traveled to.
+When I started researching options for where to eat vegan in Reykjavik, I honestly wasn’t expecting much from a nation that eats puffin, shark and whale.
+But there is nothing I love more than being proven wrong about something, and Reykjavik emerged quickly as one of the most vegan-friendly places I have ever travelled to.
 For such a small capital, Reykjavik boasts more vegan-friendly restaurant options that I could visit in 10 days and the options were as diverse as they are exciting.
-Here are my picks.
+Here are my picks for vegan Reykjavik.
 I would love to know if I missed anything, so please let me know!

 Well fed and ready to explore the city?
 Check out my recommendations for activities and tours in Reykjavik!

 Iceland Vegan Food: Rekjavik

 This combo record shop/cafe is the only fully vegan option in town and a nice hip place to hang out and rub shoulders with the city’s cool cats.
 There is a short menu to choose from (I heard good things about the lasagna) and a great selection of vegan cakes.
 The DJ spinning records is just the icing.
 Excellent coffee.